 Volunteer by caring for challenged infants and children, helping young boys at a baseball academy, assisting an elementary school teacher, caring for young mothers – these are all ways to connect with members of Dominican communities.

-Swap cultural tips with a Dominican or Haitian student as you complete assignments together during the CIEE ICL in Santiago.
+Swap cultural tips with a Dominican or other International students as you complete assignments together during the CIEE ICL in Santiago.

 Advising before you depart to set goals and answer questions